KeshavSobania/Data-Narratives/README.md

 Welcome to the Data Narrative Projects repository!
 This collection includes in-depth analyses and narratives based on three diverse datasets.
 Each project involves reading data from CSV files, posing insightful questions, and writing Python code to derive meaningful insights and visualizations.

-## Dataset Description:
+ ## Faculty Salaries and Statistics

-Contains data on faculty members' salaries and other statistics across various institutions.
+Dataset Description: Contains data on faculty members' salaries and other statistics across various institutions.

-## *Key Features:
+### *Key Features:

 * Detailed analysis of salary distributions.
 * Comparison of salaries across institutions.